quicwg/base-drafts/draft-ietf-quic-transport.md

   QUIC_VERSION_NEGOTIATION_MISMATCH error code.

 * The initial_version is the version that the client initially attempted to use.
-  If the server did not send a version negotiation packet {{version-packet}}, this will be identical to the negotiated_version.
+  If the server did not send a version negotiation packet {{packet-version}}, this will be identical to the negotiated_version.

 A server that processes all packets in a stateful fashion can remember how